pinouchon/pinouchon.github.io/_posts/2016-03-07-layouts-review-dvorak-vs-colemak-vs-carpalx-vs-workman.markdown

 Note: when I talk about the Carpalx, I am talking specifically about the [QGMLWY layout](http://mkweb.bcgsc.ca/carpalx/?full_optimization), one of the fully optimized layouts.

-Quick disclosure: I have experience with Dvorak and Colemak, and none whatsoever with Colemak and Workman.
+Quick disclosure: I have experience with Dvorak and Carpalx, and none whatsoever with Colemak and Workman.
 I've included the two later ones because they are popular and I have read a lot about them.

 <div class="image">